mkarthick19/Agoda-Compression/README.md

 Level 2 output: Level_2_part_0.level2.zip (4MB) [Grouping files 2-5], Level_2_part_1.level2.zip (4MB) [Grouping files 6-9], Level_2_part_2.level2.zip (3MB) [Grouping files 10 and 4th chunk of File 1], File1.part_0.level1.zip (4 MB), File1.part_1.level1.zip (4MB) , File1.part_2.level1.zip(4MB)

-We have generated only 6 files as shown in level 2 output, instead of 13 in level 1 output.
+We have generated only 6 compressed files as shown in level 2 output, instead of 13 in level 1 output.

 We can realize the benefit of level 2 compression with more number of input files that consists of several large and small files.

-To perform level 2 compressions, we sort the output of level 1 files based on file sizes and then group the files.
-The files can present in different directories and at different depth, however our algorithm chooses files wisely and perform level 2 compression and generate the minimum number of files.

 # Decompression: